enso-org/enso-archive/doc/haskell-style-guide.md

 - Short variable names such as `a` and `b` should only be used in contexts where there is no other appropriate name (e.g. `flip (a, b) = (b, a)`).
 They should _never_ be used to refer to temporary data in a `where` or `let` expression.
+- Any function that performs an unsafe operation that is not documented in its type (e.g. `head : [a] -> a`, which fails if the list is empty), must be named using the word 'unsafe' (e.g. `unsafeHead`).
+For more information on unsafe function usage, see the section on [safety](#safety).

 ### Imports
 Organising imports properly means that it's easy to find the provenance of a